 Originally inhabited by Native Americans, including the Tongva people (AKA Gabrielinos), the land was part of the Rancho San Rafael.
 A small farmhouse was built there “the late 1800s”.

-Albert and Constance Braasch owned a furnace and radiator company.
-Two of their working heaters are still in the upstairs bedrooms (but please don’t turn them on).
+Two of Albert and Constance Braasch’s working gas-fired heaters are still in the upstairs bedrooms (but we don’t turn them on).
 Constance Braasch was a painter and piano tutor.
-She had already been organizing semi-annual piano recitals before the house was built, and continued having recitals though at least the 1950s, most of which were held at the house.
+She had already been organizing semi-annual piano recitals before the house was built, and continued having semi-annual recitals though at least the 1950s, most of which were held at the house.
 The grand entryway with its 330 cm (11 foot) tall stain glass window was most likely used for both piano tutor sessions and the recitals, with a built-in upright and grand piano in the center of the room.
 The murals, floral wall designs, stain glass and wood carvings are Constance’s handiwork or at least her inspiration.
 The Braasch family lived here until Constance passed away in 1977.
 We have met with a great nephew and great niece of the Albert and Constance, with the great nephew visiting the house in October 2016.

 The second owner lived here off and on, but mostly off.
 Instead, he rented the house, both piecemeal and in its entirety.
 The most famous tenants were Ben Affleck and Matt Damon.
 Ben was familiar with the area since he had attended Occidental College.
 He convinced his childhood friend, Matt, to write his “Good Will Hunting” screenplay in Eagle Rock.
 In September 1993, the two aspiring screenwriters, actors rented this entire house for $12,900 for the first month and $2,150 for each month thereafter through March 1994 – plus, they had to pay a security deposit of $4,300.
 They were allowed to have up to two more roommates for that price.
 One of the possible roommates listed on the rental agreement was younger brother Casey Affleck.
 The previous owner stated that he either made or was making a short film, set here.
 Of the three known to live at the house at that time, all three were future Oscar winners!